PW Productions :

 With the National Theatre: Broken Glass (UK Premiere); The Wind In The Willows; Oh What A Lovely War!

-With Matthew Bourne: Nutcracker!; Play Without Words (UK & US Tours, Tokyo and Moscow).
+With Matthew Bourne: Nutcracker!; Play Without Words (UK & US Tours, Tokyo and Moscow)

-With the Roundhouse: Michael Clarke; Stomp; De La Guarda.
+At the Roundhouse: Michael Clarke; Stomp; De La Guarda.

 With the RSC: Krapp’s Last Tape with Edward Petherbridge.

-With Mobil Touring Theatre: The Philanthropist; Rosencrantz and Guildenstern are Dead; Habeas Corpus; Charley’s Aunt; The Crucifer Of Blood; Absurd Person Singular; Noises Off; Dial M For Murder; Forty Years On with Tony Robinson; Tartuffe with Stephen Tompkinson; Sleuth with Peter Bowles; Les Liaisons Dangereuses; Deathtrap with David Soul; The Sunshine Boys with Ron Moody.
+As producers of Mobil Touring Theatre: The Philanthropist; Rosencrantz and Guildenstern are Dead; Habeas Corpus; Charley’s Aunt; The Crucifer Of Blood; Absurd Person Singular; Noises Off; Dial M For Murder; Forty Years On with Tony Robinson; Tartuffe with Stephen Tompkinson; Sleuth with Peter Bowles; Les Liaisons Dangereuses; Deathtrap with David Soul; The Sunshine Boys with Ron Moody.

 ‹ back to cast